-TEVEL OF PERFORMANCE PEOPMANCE ELEMENT Unsatisfactory Needs Improvement Proficient Mastarad Management of Students not working with Tasks for group work are Tasks for group work Groups working Instructional Groups the teacher are not partially organized, resulting are organized, and independently are productively engaged in in some off-task behavior groups are managed so productively engaged at all learning. when teacher is involved most students are times, with students with one group. engaged at all times. assuming responsibility for None Company productivity.
-Intallagement of Much time is lost during Transitions are sporadically Transitions occur Transitions are seamless, 1 dansitions transitions. efficient, resulting in some smoothly, with little with students assuming some loss of instructional time. loss of instructional responsibility for efficient , - time. operation.
-Management of Materials are handled Routines for handling Routines for handling Routines for handling Summiss and inefficiently, resulting in materials and supplies materials and supplies materials and supplies are sauddne loss of instructional time. function moderately well. occur smoothly, with seamless, with students little loss of assuming some responsibility 3 instructional time. for efficient operation. remormance of Considerable instructional Systems for performing Efficient systems for Systems for performing Dusting actional ume is lost in performing noninstructional duties are performing noninstructional duties are Duites noninstructional duties. fairly efficient, resulting in noninstructional duties well established, with little loss of instructional are in place, resulting students assuming time. in minimal loss of considerable responsibility instructional time. for efficient operation.
-Supervision of Volunteers and Volunteers and Volunteers and Volunteers and Volunteers and paraprofessionals have no paraprofessional are paraprofessionals are paraprofessionals make a raprofessionals clearly defined duties or productively engaged during productively and substantive contribution to do nothing most of the portions of class time but independently engaged the classroom environment. time. require frequent supervision. during the entire class.
+LEVEL OF PERFORMANCE RFORMANCE BCEMENT Unsatisfactory Needs Improvement Proficient Mastered Management of Students not working with Tasks for group work are Tasks for group work Groups working Instructional Groups the teacher are not partially organized, resulting are organized, and independently are productively engaged in in some off-task behavior groups are managed so productively engaged at all learning. when teacher is involved most students are times, with students with one group. engaged at all times. assuming responsibility for Total Control of the productivity.
+Management of Much time is lost during Transitions are sporadically Transitions occur Transitions are seamless, Transitions transitions. efficient, resulting in some smoothly, with little with students assuming some loss of instructional time. loss of instructional responsibility for efficient time. operation.
+Management of Materials are handled Routines for handling Routines for handling Routines for handling Materials and inefficiently, resulting in materials and supplies materials and supplies materials and supplies are Supplies loss of instructional time. function moderately well. occur smoothly, with seamless, with students little loss of assuming some responsibility instructional time. for efficient operation.
+Performance of Considerable instructional Systems for performing Efficient systems for Systems for performing Non-instructional time is lost in performing noninstructional duties are performing noninstructional duties are Duties noninstructional duties. fairly efficient, resulting in noninstructional duties well established, with little loss of instructional are in place, resulting students assuming time. in minimal loss of considerable responsibility instructional time. for efficient operation.
+Supervision of Volunteers and Volunteers and Volunteers and Volunteers and Volunteers and paraprofessionals have no paraprofessional are paraprofessionals are paraprofessionals make a Paraprofessionals clearly defined duties or productively engaged during productively and substantive contribution to do nothing most of the portions of class time but independently engaged the classroom environment. time. require frequent supervision. during the entire class.